 Shortage of specialists in Germany

 The German interest behind these efforts can also be seen in the statements made by Chancellor Angela Merkel.
 The shortage of skilled workers is still an important topic for the German economy – the topic from where required skilled workers can come from is “very, very dominant” according to the German Chancellor.

 Advantages of the German passport

-The German identity document is one of the most powerful in the world: it allows visa-free entry to almost every country in the world.
+The German passport is one of the most powerful in the world: it allows visa-free entry to almost every country in the world.
 For Britons, however, the “Brexit” is probably the most important reason for applying for German citizenship.
 The upcoming and growing legal uncertainty and fear of an uncontrolled exit of Great Britain strengthens the desire of many Britons to secure the legal advantages of being an EU citizen.
 It will soon be clear whether and how exactly the transitional law will simplify the process: as reported by the news agency Bloomberg, the cabinet will vote in favour of the draft next Wednesday.

 Are you a British citizen and interested in obtaining the German citizenship?

 Schlun & Elseven Lawyers is your expert partner with regard to all questions concerning German and European Immigration law.
 Are you thinking about how and whether you want to apply for German citizenship?
 Do you want more information about the naturalisation process?
 We support you from your first message until you obtain your citizenship – transparently and efficiently.
 You are not yet sure whether you want to apply for German citizenship, but you want to stay up to date?
 No problem, simply send us a short message and we will inform you as soon as the legal and factual situation changes for you.